gditzler/BigLS2014-Code/latex/README.md

 Latex source files for the manuscript.
+The only file that is missing is the bibtex file.